Tertiary Access Payment (TAP) 010-20111938

 Online reviews

-If a customer is requesting a rejected TAP claim to be reassessed, see Request to reassess a rejected claim.
+If a customer requests a rejected TAP claim to be reassessed within 13 weeks of the rejection, see Request to reassess a rejected claim.

 If unable to resolve a customer's enquiry, create a Fast Note.
 See the Process page.